-NEW NORMAL IN REVISED IRONY: There is the positive side to the new normal brought on by the COVID-19 pandemic.
+NEW NORMAL IN REVERSE IRONY: There is the positive side to the new normal brought on by the COVID-19 pandemic.
 Just to mention some few relative areas the COVID-19 pandemic was positive:

 Lockdown: It strengthened the bond of marital and family union.
 Some homes where husbands and wives find it difficult to relate, they are forced to learn how do so as they must stay home together for longer hours than had been their normal way of living.

 Decontamination: Those not taking personal hygiene seriously are forced to accept washing of their hands frequently and sanitizing.
 Some may not have been giving attention to home cleanliness but are now getting used to home cleaning and keeping self-clean.